prehans/DevOps-Training/Readme.md

 6. **Issue Linking:**
    - Issues and merge requests can be linked to an Epic, providing context and ensuring that all related work is tracked together.

+When a merge request is created, it is marked as a draft by default.
+The Draft keyword in the title of the merge request indicates that the merge is currently a draft.
+A draft merge cannot be merged until it is marked as ready.
+This helps to prevent accidental merges.

+### **Understanding GitLab CI/CD**

+**Continuous Integration (CI)** and **Continuous Delivery (CD)** are fundamental practices in modern software development that aim to improve code quality, streamline workflows, and accelerate delivery cycles.
+Here’s a detailed explanation of each practice and how they work together in GitLab CI/CD:

+### **Continuous Integration (CI)**

+1. **Definition and Purpose:**

+   - **Continuous Integration (CI)** is a development practice where code changes are frequently integrated into a shared repository.
+The key idea is to merge code changes from multiple developers into a central repository several times a day.
+   - **Purpose:** CI helps in identifying integration issues early, improving code quality, and fostering collaboration among team members.
+It ensures that code changes do not break the existing codebase and that the software remains functional and stable.

+2. **Process:**

+   - **Code Commit:** Developers commit their code changes to a shared repository.
+   - **Automated Build:** Each commit triggers an automated build process to compile the code and ensure that it integrates correctly with the existing codebase.
+   - **Automated Testing:** Automated tests are run to validate the changes.
+This includes unit tests, integration tests, and other types of testing to ensure code correctness and stability.
+   - **Feedback:** Developers receive feedback on their changes, allowing them to address issues quickly before the code is integrated into the main branch.

+3. **Benefits:**
+   - **Early Issue Detection:** CI helps catch integration problems and bugs early in the development cycle.
+   - **Improved Collaboration:** By frequently integrating code, team members can collaborate more effectively and avoid conflicts.
+   - **Maintained Code Quality:** Automated testing ensures that the codebase remains reliable and stable.

+### **Continuous Delivery (CD)**

+1. **Definition and Purpose:**

+   - **Continuous Delivery (CD)** extends the principles of CI to automate the delivery of code changes to production or staging environments.
+The goal is to ensure that software is always in a deployable state and that deployments can occur frequently and reliably.
+   - **Purpose:** CD streamlines the release process, making it easier to deploy new features, respond to customer feedback, and fix bugs promptly.

+2. **Process:**

+   - **Automated Deployment:** After successful integration and testing, code changes are automatically deployed to a staging environment.
+This environment closely mirrors the production environment.
+   - **Manual Approval (Optional):** Depending on the configuration, a manual approval step may be required before deploying changes to the production environment.
+   - **Production Deployment:** Once approved, changes are deployed to the production environment, where they are made available to end users.

+3. **Benefits:**
+   - **Frequent Releases:** CD allows for frequent and reliable releases of new features, enhancements, and fixes.
+   - **Reduced Risk:** By automating deployment and testing processes, CD reduces the risk associated with manual deployments and ensures that software is always in a releasable state.
+   - **Faster Response:** Teams can respond more quickly to user feedback and market demands.